runtimerevolution/robots/README.md

 ```ruby
 link "/users"
 ```
 Or use a helper method called `all` to explicit include all the urls of your site.
 Notice that method `all` does not make sense in allow blocks.
 To know what to do on these exceptional cases you also can read information on [robotstxt.org](http://www.robotstxt.org/)

 ## Insert some Ruby logic inside of your template
-You can control programmatically what kind of URL's are shown on robots.txt, this means that you have ruby code inside of Robots DSL.
+You can control programmatically what kind of URL's are shown on robots.txt, this means that you can have ruby code inside of Robots DSL.

 ```ruby
 environment :production do